Share with others! EyeMelanoma.org gets you quickly to the info & resources you need

 Listed below are even more opportunities to support your mental health.

-The Eye Believe Podcast's patient interviewees "share stories and raise awareness for OM patients and their families through insights in living with ocular melanoma."
+In The Eye Believe Podcast, there are numerous mental health-related interviews and presentations with patients and mental health professionals who "share stories and raise awareness for OM patients and their families through insights in living with ocular melanoma."
 (Link has been presorted on ListenNotes.com to display the most recent podcast first.)

 "It is normal to need some extra help when you’re dealing with cancer.
 In fact, studies show that people with cancer who have social and resource support report better quality of life.
 Psychosocial support can include counseling, education, spiritual support, group support, and other services."